JarvisDevLabs/RichPresence/README.md

            end

            SetDiscordRichPresenceAsset('LargeIcon') --- This has to be set in the Discord Dev Portal, add image in "Rich Presence".
-           SetDiscordRichPresenceAssetText('Astra Development') --- Name on the Rich Presence (What shows up as the Title)
+           SetDiscordRichPresenceAssetText('Jarvis Development') --- Name on the Rich Presence (What shows up as the Title)

            SetDiscordRichPresenceAction(0, "Join", "fivem://connect/YourIpHere") --- First button (Join allows direct server connection).
            SetDiscordRichPresenceAction(1, "Visit Website", "http://yourwebsitehere.com") --- Second button (Visit Website opens a link to your website).